sadiajuthi/tradebd-bike-parts-manufacture/README.md

-# Project Name: TradeBD Manufecturing co.
+# Project Name: TradeBD Bike Parts Manufecturing
 # Live site: https://tradebd-manufacture.web.app/
 About My Project: it is a Manufacture company website.
 This is a fullstack website project.
 For font end I have used React js and for back end I have used Node-js and store my data in mongodb.